OneDrive/onedrive-api-docs/items/view_changes.md

 # View changes for a OneDrive Item and its children

-This method allows your app to enumerate the changes under a OneDrive folder from a specified state, represented by a change token.
-This enables your app to maintain a local representation of the contents of a drive and update the local state efficiently.
+This method allows your app to enumerate the sync changes under a OneDrive folder from a specified state.
+Each change is represented by a change token.
+This enables your app to maintain a local copy of the drive, and update the local state efficiently.

 ## HTTP request